Regalia of Norway

-The regalia of Norway are items that symbolise the Norwegian monarch's power and majesty.
-Little is known of the old Norwegian regalia which have since been lost.
-The majority of the modern regalia date from 1818 and were made for the coronation of Jean Bernadotte as King Carl III Johan.
+The regalia of Norway are objects that symbolise the power and majesty of the Norwegian monarch.
+Little is known about the old Norwegian regalia, which have since been lost.
+Most of the present regalia date from 1818 and were made for the coronation of Jean-Baptiste Bernadotte as King Carl III Johan of Norway.

-The Norwegian royal regalia include nine items: the king's crown, the sword of the realm, the king's sceptre, the king's orb, the queen's crown, the queen's sceptre, the queen's orb, the crown of the crown prince and the anointing horn.
-Also in this collection are several mantles, two banners of the realm and coronation thrones.
+The Norwegian royal regalia comprise nine principal items: the king's crown, the sword of the realm, the king's sceptre, the king's orb, the queen's crown, the queen's sceptre, the queen's orb, the crown prince's coronet, and the anointing horn.
+The collection also includes several mantles, two banners of the realm, and coronation thrones.

-The last king and queen in Norway to be crowned were Haakon VII and his wife Maud of Wales in 1906.
-Thereafter, the regalia have since not been used to physically crown or to be worn by successive monarchs.
-Certain items are still used occasionally such as during the monarch's consecration, where the crown is displayed; or during the monarch's funeral service, where it is placed atop the casket.
+The last Norwegian king and queen to be crowned were Haakon VII and his wife, Maud of Wales, in 1906.
+Since then, the regalia have not been used to crown or be worn by succeeding monarchs.
+Certain items are nevertheless still used on ceremonial occasions.
+During the monarch's consecration, for example, the crown is displayed, while at the monarch's funeral it may be placed on the coffin.